More Tips to Protect Yourself from AI Scams

 If it happens to you

-Even the best prepared can fall.
+Even the best prepared can fall for professional scams.
 It may someday be you.

 Do not be ashamed.
-This stuff is happening.
-As you can see from the lists above, it can be easy to let your guard down.
+This stuff is happening, and it’s happening to a lot of people.
+As you can see from the lists above, it is easy to let your guard down.

 Instead of being embarrassed and silent, in the United States, report it to the FBI’s IC3 (Internet Crime Complaint Center) at ic3.gov.
 They’re overwhelmed, as you might imagine, and you may not get a response, but your details still help the FBI track down scammers.
 In other countries, look for a similar authority to report to.

 Consider sharing your story with friends.
-It can be the wake-up call people need to understand they could be scammed, too.
+It can be the wake-up call people need to understand that they can be scammed, too.

 Do this